-During the three months ended February 28, 2015, the Company incurred legal expenses with a firm of which a director of the Company was a partner, of \$983.
-During the three months ended February 28, 2014, the Company incurred legal expenses with a firm of which a director of the Company was a principal, of \$5,624.
+During the six months ended May 31, 2015, the Company incurred legal expenses with a firm of which a director of the Company was a partner, of \$983.
+During the six months ended May 31, 2014, the Company incurred legal expenses with a firm of which a director of the Company was a principal until February 2014, of \$5,624 and incurred legal expenses with a firm of which a director of the Company was a partner since March 2014, of \$480.
 The balance and transactions were in the normal course of operations.

-The Company has no plans or arrangements in respect of remuneration received or that may be received by the named executive officers of the Company in the most recently completed financial period or current financial year in respect of compensating such officers in the event of termination of employment (as a result of resignation, retirement, change of control, etc.) or a change in responsibilities following a change of control; except for an employment agreement with the President and CEO of the Company, which provides that in the event of termination without cause or if a terminating event occurs because of a change in control (or similar event, as defined in the contract), the President and CEO will receive a minimum of 24 months' salary, any variable compensation that would have been paid during the notice period, plus \$100,000.
+The Company has no plans or arrangements in respect of remuneration received or that may be received by the named executive officers of the Company in the most recently completed financial period or current financial year in respect of compensating such officers in the event of termination of employment (as a result of resignation, retirement, change of control, etc.) or a change in responsibilities following a change of control; except for an employment agreement with the President and CEO of the Company, which provides that in the event of termination without cause or if a terminating event occurs because of a change in control (or similar event, as defined in the contract), the President and CEO will receive a minimum of 24 months' salary, any variable compensation that would have been paid during the notice period, plus \$100.000.

-NOTES TO CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTH PERIODS ENDED FEBRUARY 28, 2015 AND 2014
+NOTES TO CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTH PERIODS ENDED MAY 31, 2015 AND 2014